scrum-for-developers/worblehat-youtube/README.md

 ### Build process

-You can use the maven wrapper to compile and execute the application
+You can use the maven wrapper to compile and execute the application, when using `vscode` make sure to install the [Lombok](https://marketplace.visualstudio.com/items?itemName=GabrielBB.vscode-lombok) extension

 * Compile everything: `./mvnw clean install`
 * Run the application: `./mvnw -pl worblehat-web spring-boot:run`